qub Protocol Specification

 // Total preimage: 91 bytes → 32-byte hash

-Domain separator: "QUB_AUTHOR_SIG_V1" is 17 ASCII bytes: [0x51, 0x55, 0x42, 0x5F, 0x41, 0x55, 0x54, 0x48, 0x4F, 0x52, 0x5F, 0x53, 0x49, 0x47, 0x5F, 0x56, 0x31].
+Domain separators: "QUB_AUTHOR_SIG_V1" / "QUB_AUTHOR_SIG_V2" are 17 ASCII bytes each ([0x51, 0x55, 0x42, 0x5F, 0x41, 0x55, 0x54, 0x48, 0x4F, 0x52, 0x5F, 0x53, 0x49, 0x47, 0x5F, 0x56, 0x31/0x32]).
 No padding.
+The differing separator domain-separates the two constructions, so a signature over one preimage can never verify as the other.

 Field Authenticated by signature How